Samsung/tizen-docs/docs/application/web/guides/multimedia/radio.md

    }
    ```

-## Getting Information about Interruptions
+## Get information about interruptions

 Retrieving information about FM radio interruptions is a useful FM radio management skill:

 1. Set the `oninterrupted` listener to receive notifications when the radio is interrupted.
 The event handler receives the reason of the interruption (such as an incoming call or notification tone).
-You can also use the event handler to restart the playback.
+You can also use the event handler to restart the playback:

    ```
    var interruptCallback = {